BigkoalaZhu/AdaCoSeg/README.md

 # AdaCoSeg
-This is an Pytorch demo of the paper "[SCORES: Shape Composition with Recursive Substructure Priors](https://kevinkaixu.net/projects/scores.html)".
-This is a neural network which learns structure fusion for 3D shape composition
+This is an Pytorch demo of the paper "[AdaCoSeg: Adaptive Shape Co-Segmentation with Group Consistency Loss](https://arxiv.org/abs/1903.10297)".
+This is a deep neural network architecture for adaptive co-segmentation of a set of 3D shapes represented as point clouds.

 ## Usage
 **Dependancy**